SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 3. Create a Virtual Private Gateway
 4. Attach the Virtual Private Gateway to the desired VPC.
 5. Select VPN Connections and create new VPN Connection
-6. Select the Virtual Private Gateway and the Customer Gateway
+6. Select the Virtual Private Gateway and the Customer Gateway (both of which make up a VPN connection)
 7. Once the VPN is available, set up the VPN on the customer gateway or firewall.

 ^-- memorize these steps for the exam and watch this video on YouTube, called [How do I configure a VPN over AWS Direct Connect?](https://www.youtube.com/watch?v=dhpTTT6V1So).

 -----------------
 # Global Accelerator
 A service in which you create acclerators to improve availability and performance of your app for local and global users.
-Global Accelerator directs traffic to optimal endpoints over the AWS global network.
+Global Accelerator directs traffic to optimal endpoints over the AWS global (backbone) network.
 Much more efficient.

 GA gives you *two static IP addresses* that you associate with your accelerator.
 You can also bring your own IP addresses.

 User --> Edge location --> AWS Global Accelerator --> Endpoint group --> Endpoints

-You can control traffic using traffic dials, so it's very highly configurable.
+You can control traffic using traffic dials, so it's very highly configurable (this is done within the endpoint group, like an EC2 instance).

 ### Components to a Global Accelerator
 * Static IP addresses